francois-gm/go-kabk-y1a/07 - 20241021 - CSS+JS/README.md

 ## About next class's workshop (15min)

 - Guess tutor class with [Clara Pasteau](https://www.clarapasteau.com).
-- Presentation before class (12h45-13h30), need 1-2 students to create a visual (?)
+- Clara will do a lunch lecture/presentation of her work (12h45-13h30), 1-2 students to create a visual for that (?)

 ## An *Ode to CSS*, each present their final project (1h)